francoisledroff/chezlesbarbus/BigTalk.en.md

 `RPE` communication tool between top management and low level expert - making each other language understandeable by the other one

-`slide-11` Notre cas d'étude
+Our App
 ---

-`RPE` Brilliant, we know where to start. let's take a look at your app, now.
+`RPE` Brilliant, we know where to start. let's take a look at our app, now.
+Let me guess, it does look fancy, is that a desktop app for creatives ?

+`FLD`, nop, It's a add placement, it's not marketing, high frequency trading

-`FLD` not a app for ads, neither deal with high velocity threads, so it's not big data, hadoop, machine learning, social,...
+ it's not big data, hadoop, machine learning, not even social,...

-`RPE` at least you put some Docker in any, to be trendy ?

-`FLD` not even that.
-Just a good, old fashion enterprise app

 `RPE` Not going to help win followers on Twitter, or pick up girls at a local geeky bar or the local hackerspace. (don't laugh I've a girlfiends like that)

-Exactly.
+`FLD` True, it's a good old fashion enterprise app.
+Quite boring to chat about over a beer.

+`RPE` unless we throw some docker in

+`FLD` we could, but I have better and trendier , heard about :

-`slide-12` JHipster
+JHipster
 ---

-`FLD` Yep, that's why to save this sinking ship I use jHipster ?
+`FLD` jHipster ?

 `RPE` JHipster ???
 WTF is this ? yet an other meta framework to Springboot a Scala container written in JRUby (which in turn runs Groovy plugins ?)